-We are proud of our 68+ miles of coastline.
-You can choose from the popular white sands of Old Silver Beach or opt for the less busy beaches of Old Surf Drive or Falmouth Heights.
+- Beaches: We are proud of our 68+ miles of coastline.
+You can choose from the popular white sands of Old Silver Beach or opt for less busy beaches on Old Surf Drive or Falmouth Heights.
 All in all there are twelve public beaches offering you the warmest water on Cape Cod at typically 70 degrees in the summer.

-- Shining Sea Bikeway – An 11mile paved bike path between North Falmouth and Woods Hole.
-The Bikeway is very scenic as it winds through salt marshes and cranberry bogs as well as ponds and woodlands not to mention the section along the Vineyard Sound seashore where you can watch the ferry’s traveling to and from Martha’s Vineyard.
+- Shining Sea Bikeway – An 11 mile paved bike path between North Falmouth and Woods Hole.
+The Bikeway is very scenic, winding through salt marshes and cranberry bogs, along ponds and woodlands, as well as a section along the Vineyard Sound seashore where you can watch the ferries traveling to and from Martha’s Vineyard.

 - Cape Cod Canal – A 13 mile round trip trail that runs along the Cape Cod Canal from Bourne to Sandwich.

-Falmouth is a fishing friendly town where you can surf cast from any beaches as well as fish from our many docks and bridges.
+- Fishing: Falmouth is a fishing friendly town where you can surf cast from any beach, as well as fish from our many docks and bridges.
 Salt water recreational fishing in Massachusetts does not require a license.
 The state does require freshwater fishing licenses which can be purchased at local tackle shops.

 - Falmouth Country Club – The club offers a 27-hole year-round public course.
 You can either ride or walk their championship 18 hole, par 72 course, or enjoy the 9 hole course.